tris-code/examples/README.md

-All the modules were updated to Swift 4 / Xcode 9.<br/>
+All examples were updated to Swift 4.1.
+Swift 4.0 / Xcode 9 versions are available in 4.0 branch.<br/>
 You can also use [trisdocker/universe](https://github.com/tris-foundation/docker) docker image.